Updated: Aug 31

 All this and Heaven Too (Philipians 3:12-13) All this and Heaven too is a statement that great mature Christian can say, knowing that we are sojourners on this earth.
-Paul says “Not as though I had already attained!” because he never permitted himself to satisfied with his spiritual attainment.
-Even if we are moving and miracles are happening, even when in tribulations we should know that we are in a race.
+Paul says “Not as though I had already attained!” because he never permitted himself to be satisfied with his spiritual attainment or physical achievements.
+Even if we are enjoying, and miracles are happening, even when in tribulations we should know that we are in a race.

 When athletes are in race their goal are to hit a mark.
 Before the race they go through various forms of training, some a little bit demanding and tough.
-The take special diets, they need special clothing and extra.
+They take special diets; they need special clothing and extra.
 There is joy and necessary pain through the process but it’s all of the that and the prize.

-Past victories and success can still our time and destroy our success.
+If we are not careful; past victories and successes can steal our time and destroy our success.
 Similarly, the same with our past failures though we learn from them we should concentrate on the future.
-A mature Christian should honest evaluate himself and strives to do better but we should not be obstructed with our previous success.
-One the Mark of maturity in a Christian is the knowledge that he is not perfect.
+A mature Christian should honestly evaluate himself and also strive to do better; but we should not be obstructed with our previous success.
+One of the marks of maturity in a Christian is the knowledge that he is not perfect.

 The church at Sardis “had a name that thou livest, and art dead” Rev 3:1.
 They had reputation without reality.
 The church at Laodicea boasted that it was rich, when in God’s sight it was “wretched and miserable, and poor and blind and naked” Rev 3:17.
 In contrast to the church Laodecian, the believers of Smyrna thought they were poor when they were rich (Rev 2:9).
-Samson thought he still had old power but in really it had departed from him (Judg 16:20).
-Self-evaluation can be a dangerous thing because we can err in two directions:
+Samson thought he still had the old power but in reality, it had departed from him (Judges 16:20).
+Self-evaluation can be a dangerous thing, because we can err in two directions:

 1) making ourselves better than we are, or

 Paul had no illusion about himself he had to keep on “pressing forward” in order to lay hold of that which Christ laid hold for him.
-A divine dissatisfaction is essential for spiritual progress.
+A Divine Dissatisfaction (Hunger) is essential for our spiritual progress.
 The Psalmist says (Psalm 42:1-2), “As the deer pants for the water brooks, So pants my soul for You, O God.
 My soul thirsts for God, for the (B)living God.
 When shall I come and appear before God?”
-We need to know that whatever we have achieved whatever challenges we have passed through, it is all this and heaven too.
-Whilst we look and think about all this, we need to know and be fully aware that there is one thing that we lack (Mark 10:21).
+We need to know that whatever we have achieved; whatever challenges we have passed through; it is all this and heaven too.
+We should not forget about our final destination, heaven.
+Whilst we look and think about all this, we need to know, and be fully aware that there is one thing that we lack (Mark 10:21).
 One thing is needful.
 Jesus explained to Martha when she criticized her sister (Luke 10:42).
 One thing that I know exclaimed the man who had received his sight by the power of Christ (John 9:25).
 Concentrate on that thing.
-Don’t concentrate on many things at the same time you will lose focus Devotion: The believer must devote himself to running the Christian race.
-No athlete succeeds by doing everything, he succeeds by specializing.
+Don’t concentrate on many things at the same time you will lose focus.
+Be Devoted: A believer must devote himself or herself to running the Christian race.
+No athlete succeeds by doing everything; he succeeds by specializing.
 There are fewer exceptional athletes who are proficient in many sports.
 The winners are those who concentrate, who keep their eyes at the goal and let nothing distract them.
 Those that are devoted entirely to the calling just like Nehemiah when he was building the wall who refused to pay attention to distracting invitation.
 He said, “I am doing a great work, so that I cannot come down.
 Why should the work cease while I leave it and go down to you?”
 (Nehemiah 6:3).
-The secret of power is concentration.
-A Christian running the race looks forward to the future, “forgetting those things which are behind”.
+The secret of success is concentration.
+A Christian running the race looks forward to the future, 'forgetting those things which are behind'.

-Direction: Imagine what would happen in a race if the chariots started looking behind them.
+Get Direction: Imagine what would happen in a race if the chariots started looking behind them.
 It is bad enough for a plowman to look back (Luke 9:62).
 If charioteer does that there will be collision and injury.
 Let’s use the word past, present and future in a correct order and not in reverse order.
 It’s past, present and future and not future, present and past.
 Which order are you using.
 “Forgetting those things behind”.
 Let’s manage our chaos properly.
 To forget does not mean to fail to remember.
 No mature person will forget what has happened in the past.
-We many wish we could erase some memories but we cannot.
-According to the bible, To forget means to longer being influenced or affected by the past..
+We many wish we could erase some memories, but we cannot.
+According to the bible, to forget means to longer being influenced or affected by the past.
 We break the power of the past by living for the future.
 We cannot change the past but we can change the meaning of the past.
-There thing in Paul’s past (1 Tim 1:12-17) but they became aspirations to speed him ahead.
-Peter past became aspirations to speed him ahead.
+There were things in Paul’s past (1 Tim 1:12-17) but they became aspirations to excel him ahead.
+Peter's past became aspirations to speed him ahead.
 Joseph example when he met His brothers, show us how a Christian should deal with the past.
-He treated his brother with grudge though they had harmed him before.
+He did not treat his brothers with grudge though they had harmed him before.
 He saw the past in God’s view (Hebrews 10:17).

 Every coach desire for the athlete they are working with is to make sure they win.
-Surprisingly the coach does not get the athlete prize, off course he might recognized for work and coaching that he did to the athlete but he does the athletes medal.
+Surprisingly the coach does not get the athlete's prize.
+Off course he might be recognized for work and coaching that he did to the athlete, but he does not get the athlete's medal.
 We need to continue pressing towards the High calling of Jesus (Phil 3:14).
-When we reach the goal we will receive the prize.
-I would like to say keep on marching, there is a prize waiting for.
+When we reach the goal, we will definitely receive the prize.
+I would like to say keep on marching, there is a prize waiting for you.
 Don’t look back.
 Don’t allow your past to shape your future.
 Paul was not suggesting that we attain heaven by effort.
 We attain heaven by grace.
-Paul was just saying, just like an athlete is rewarded for his effort, all of us are going to rewarded for our efforts in the Lord.
-Moreover, the prize of this world will fed but prize of the a Lord will not fade, it’s eternal.
+Paul was just saying, just like an athlete is rewarded for his effort, all of us are going to be rewarded for our efforts in the Lord.
+Moreover, the prize of this world will fade away but prize of the Lord will not fade, it’s eternal.